C0braD3v/TheSimpsonsQuoteAPI-SDK-GO/README.md

 # TheSimpsonsQuoteAPI-SDK-GO
-An API Wrapper in GoLang for [The SimpsonsQuote API by JLuboff](https://github.com/JLuboff/TheSimpsonsQuoteAPI).
+An API Wrapper in GoLang for [The SimpsonsQuote API](https://github.com/JLuboff/TheSimpsonsQuoteAPI).

 # Usage